oracle-devrel/terraform-oci-rsa-wazuh/README.md

 ```
 oci os object put -ns $namespace -bn $bucketname --file $playbook_zip --name ${playbook_name}.tgz
 ```
-After terraform provisions the instance, the bootstrapping script pulls the appropriate tar file from object store and runs the playbook
+After terraform provisions the instance, the bootstrapping script pulls the appropriate tar file from object store and runs the playbook.

-### How to run this module
+## Usage
 If the bootstrapping variables are not set, the terraform will only provision the resources and not install the wazuh cluster through ansible.

-#### Bootstrapping Variables
+### Bootstrapping Variables
 Replace the following variables in order to deploy the Ansible playbooks during bootstrapping.
 The default value of these variables is `UNDEFINED`.

 - `bootstrap_bucket`: object storage bucket containing all the Ansible playbooks
-- `wazuh_bootstrap_bundle`: Ansible playbook for wazuh manager and workers instances
+- `wazuh_bootstrap_bundle`: `oci-rsa-ansible-wazuh.tgz` - Ansible playbook for wazuh manager and workers instances
-- `elastic_bootstrap_bundle`: Ansible playbook for elasticsearch instances
+- `elastic_bootstrap_bundle`: `oci-rsa-ansible-wazuh-odfe.tgz` - Ansible playbook for elasticsearch instances
-- `kibana_bootstrap_bundle`: Ansible playbook for kibana instance
+- `kibana_bootstrap_bundle`: `oci-rsa-ansible-wazuh-kibana.tgz` - Ansible playbook for kibana instance

+### Terraform Variables
+Terraform variables used in this stack are referenced [here](VARIABLES.md).

-#### Running Terraform
+### Running Terraform
-You need to apply the target of oci_core_instance.wazuh_workers before you can apply the rest of the stack.
+You need to apply the target of `oci_core_instance.wazuh_workers` before you can apply the rest of the stack.

 ```
 terraform apply -target oci_core_instance.wazuh_workers